 What to do about willow trees with galls caused by sawflies?
 No action is necessary.
 These galls do not damage the tree.
 You can prune out the infested foliage if you want to.

 Midges – Willow trees with galls on shoot tips have likely been infected by the willow beaked-gall midge, Mayetiola rigidae.
 This pest causes infested shoot tips to swell, creating a twig gall.
 Willow tree galls caused by the midge may have a beak-like point.

 Another gall midge, Rhabdophaga strobiloides, causes galls that look like little pinecones.
 This occurs when a female midge lays an egg in a terminal willow bud in springtime.
 Chemicals injected by the female and others exuded by the egg cause the stem tissue to broaden and harden into the shape of a pinecone.

 Eriophyid Mite – If willow tree galls are created by eriophyid mites, Vasates laevigatae, you will see a grouping of tiny swellings on willow leaves.
 These tiny galls on foliage resemble beads.

 Crown Gall – Some galls are very destructive to the willow tree.
-Among the dangerous galls is crown gall, caused by the bacterium Agrobacterium tumefaciens.
+Among the most dangerous galls is crown gall, caused by the bacterium Agrobacterium tumefaciens.
 The bacterium causing crown gall is usually found in the soil in which a plant is growing, which attacks the willow plant roots.
 You can’t cure a willow with crown gall.
-Your best bet is to remove and destroy affected trees.
+Your best bet is to remove and destroy the affected trees.